 The Corps is evaluating the undertaking for effects to historic properties as required under Section 106 of the National Historic Preservation Act.
 This public notice serves to inform the public of the proposed undertaking and invites comments including those from local, State, and Federal government Agencies with respect to historic resources.
 Our final determination relative to historic resource impacts may be subject to additional coordination with the State Historic Preservation Officer, those federally recognized tribes with concerns in Florida and the Permit Area, and other interested parties.

-Navigation: Based on the Florida State Plane coordinates provided by the applicant, the waterward edge of the proposed structure is more than 500 feet away from the near bottom edge of the Intracoastal Waterway Federal channel.
-The Corps has initiated consultation with the Navigation Section.
+NAVIGATION: Based on the Florida State Plane coordinates provided by the applicant, the waterward edge of the proposed structure is 0 feet away from the near bottom edge of the Intracoastal Waterway Federal channel.

 SECTION 408: The applicant may require permission under Section 14 of the Rivers and Harbors Act (33 USC 408) because the activity, in whole or in part, would not alter, occupy, or use a Corps Civil Works project.